French police fire tear gas at strikers challenging Macron reform

 The SNCF state railway said only one in 10 high-speed TGV trains would run and police reported power cables on the line linking Paris and the Riviera had been vandalized.
 The civil aviation authority asked airlines to cancel 20% of flights because of knock-on effects from the strike.

-Past attempts at pension reform have ended badly.
+Past attempts at pension reform have ended badly for the authorities.
 Former president Jacques Chirac’s conservative government in 1995 caved into union demands after weeks of crippling protests.

-The protests in Paris were mirrored, on a smaller scale, elsewhere in France.
-In the cities of Lyon and Marseille, thousands more protesters carried banners that read “Macron get lost” and “Don’t touch our pensions”.
-In Nantes, eastern France, police fired tear gas at protesters.

-Reporting by Caroline Pailliez, Geert de Clercq, Sybille de La Hamaide, Marine Pennetier, Laurence Frost in paris and Guillaume Frouin in Nantes; Writing by Richard Lough; Editing by Christian Lowe and Alison Williams
+Reporting by Caroline Pailliez, Geert de Clercq, Sybille de La Hamaide, Marine Pennetier, Laurence Frost in paris and Guillaume Frouin in Nantes; Writing by Richard Lough and Christian Lowe; Editing by Gareth Jones